microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 The new vectors will be supported in all shader stages including Node shaders.
 There are no control flow or wave uniformity requirements, but implementations may specify best practices in certain uses for optimal performance.

+Long vectors can be:

+* Elements of arrays, structs, StructuredBuffers, and ByteAddressBuffers.
+* Parameters and return types of non-etry functions.
+* Stored in groupshared memory.
+* Static global varaibles.

 Long vectors are not permitted in: